 Both VPN service providers had decent speed test results.
 Just a little background info, all speed tests were conducted using OpenVPN with AES-256 encryption and my baseline speed was at approximately 160 Mbps.

 I tested out the server speeds in several locations as listed below

-Overall, NordVPN offers much almost double the download speed of IPVanish across different countries.
+Overall, NordVPN offers almost double the download speed of IPVanish across different countries.
 This could partly be due to NordVPN’s larger server network as compared to its contender.
+How good is NordVPN?
 If performance is your top priority, NordVPN may be the better option to go for.

 3. Netflix & Streaming